-Welcome to this draft version of the Uppingham Neighbourhood Plan.
+Welcome to this updated draft of the Uppingham Neighbourhood Plan prepared following the public consultation period ending July 26th 2013.
+The Town Council wishes to thank everyone who responded and commented upon the first draft.
+It has carefully considered all the points made and amended the Plan where appropriate.
 This is possibly the most important document prepared by the Town Council and its partners since its formation.
-If approved by the community it will give the local community a much greater say and more control over the shape of its destiny.
+If approved in the forthcoming referendum, it will give the local community a much greater say and more control over the shape of its destiny.
 It is an "enabling plan" that will determine the way the town can develop should private enterprise or public bodies have the funds and desire to invest in the town.